JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 #### 1. **Information Asymmetry & Industry Fluency**
 - **Technical Vetting**: A software engineer or scientist can evaluate a company’s claims with a degree of skepticism and understanding a generalist might lack.
   - For example, distinguishing between real AI development versus thin wrappers around open-source models.
+- **Analytical Abilities**: Scientists and engineers have extensive STEM training where analytical abilities are the keys to their success
+  - Being able to quantitatively model, compare, and identify trends is extremely useful for stock picking and analysis
 - **Talent Flow as a Signal**: Scientists and Engineers often know which companies are attracting top talent—and which are hemorrhaging it.
 Talent movement is often a leading indicator of innovation.
 - **Product Ecosystem Intuition**: Insiders recognize sticky ecosystems before the rest of the market catches on—such as developer platform effects, API utility, or product-led growth.